syncfusion-content/xamarin-docs/Xamarin/Chips/Types.md

 ### ItemRemoved

 The [`ItemRemoved`] event is triggered after a close button is clicked.
-You can get the current chip of removing chip.
+You can get the current removing chip item.

 N> The [`ItemRemoved`] is supported only in `Input` type.